Last Updated: Nov 18, 2024 Views: 9395

-The library provides access to both scholarly articles and non-scholarly articles, usually mixed together, so all resources you find should be evaluated to determine if they are scholarly or not.
+The library provides access to both scholarly articles and non-scholarly articles, usually mixed together, so any resource you choose should be evaluated to determine if it is scholarly or not.

-However, the following are a few tips that will help you find scholarly articles more easily:
+The following tips may help you find scholarly articles more easily:

 1. You may want to use articles that are published in peer-reviewed journals.